benhowell/benhowell.github.com/_drafts/the-forgotten-user.md

+#### Elegant code
+Give me documented code please.

+#### Conventions, variable and function naming.
+Please don't reuse and/or use duplicates variable names throughout your code.
+Use nice descriptive names, don't use one, two, whatever number characters in place of a real, actual descriptive name.
+Please don't use some initialism or acronym that's only apparent to you.
+Hint: if coming up with a descriptive variable name is hard then perhaps you should rethink your code.

+#### Conclusion
+If we only cared about coding for computers we'd be writing assembler or binary (advanced apologies to those who program in assembler).
+Modern day programming languages, and therefore your code, is solely written for humans to read so please don't forget the user!

 #### Notes
 [^1]: Most of the time.
 Sometimes it's ok, sometimes it's easy, and, sometimes it's a pleasure.
 It is the pleasurable outcome I'm calling for here!